 Activities requiring considerable exertion should be avoided for six weeks.

 There are risks to be aware of before you go ahead with abdominoplasty.
 These include poor scarring, anaesthesia reactions, nerve damage, poor or slow healing, bleeding, and infection.
 Following Dr Quinn’s aftercare instructions will help reduce (but not eliminate) these risks.
 Any surgical or invasive procedure carries risks.
 Find more information here.

 Even though a abdominoplasty can remove excess tissue from the abdomen, the procedure will not put a stop to future weight gain.

 Yes, many patients get a tattoo to hide their scars.
 However, if you choose to get a tattoo over your abdominoplasty scar, you should wait until you have completely recovered from surgery.
 If you have no interested in getting a tattoo, rest assured that your scars will fade in time, and most patients do not feel the need to conceal their marks.

 Yes, it is!
-In fact, because mothers who have had a C-section often struggle with damaged muscles and loose abdominal skin, this procedure can be ideal for these women.
+In fact, because mothers who have had a C-section often struggle with damaged muscles and loose abdominal skin, this procedure can often be an option for these women.
 However, most doctors recommend that you wait at least six months after the caesarian before you undergo abdominoplasty.

 Surgeons will not administer abdominoplasty on any individual under 18.
-The procedure is perfectly safe for patients in their 20’s.
+The procedure can be suitable for patients in their 20s.
 Some surgeons may recommend that patients put off surgery until they are a bit older, especially women who may want children.
 There is no age that is considered too old for abdominoplasty; however, a full medical exam for senior patients is required.